-Michigan Central Station in Detroit was opened in 1913 and was the tallest railway station in the world.
+Michigan Central Station in Detroit was opened in 1913 and was once the tallest railway station in the world.
 It was the main passenger terminal for Detroit’s rail network however as it was away from Downtown, it always struggled and the last Amtrak train departed in 1988.

 In the home of the American automobile industry and with the growing dependence on travel by car, the building was a vision for public transport in Michigan.
 It was a hub for interurban and streetcar routes.
 At one stage at the beginning of World War I over 200 trains served the station each day with 3000 people working onsite.
 During the second World War, the station saw a lot of military traffic and freight use.